-The total population of the Fargo-Moorhead Metropolitan Statistical Area (MSA) was recorded at 249,843 in the 2020 Census, representing a nearly 20 percent increase from the 2010 Census.
+The total population of the Fargo-Moorhead Metropolitan Statistical Area (MSA), which includes both Cass (ND) and Clay (MN) Counties, was recorded at 249,843 in the 2020 Census, representing a nearly 20 percent increase from the 2010 Census.
 Continued growth in the region is represented in the 2022 American Community Survey estimate of 258,663 residents, representing a nearly four percent (4%) increase in two (2) years.

-All jurisdictions within the MPA are estimated to experience growth over the same period, with higher growth rates calculated for North Dakota jurisdictions.
-The City of Horace saw the largest growth rate (82.9%) from 2020 to 2023 with a current estimate of 5,643 residents.
+All jurisdictions within the MPA are estimated to experience growth over the same period, with higher growth calculated for North Dakota jurisdictions.
+The City of Horace saw the largest growth (82.9%) from 2020 to 2023 with a current estimate of 5,643 residents.
 Fargo, West Fargo, and Dilworth are estimated to have grown between three (3%) and six (6%) percent.
-Moorhead's growth rate has slowed to 0.8 percent (0.8%) over the three (3) years.
+Moorhead's growth was 0.8 percent (0.8%) over the three (3) years.

-Both Cass and Clay Counites (also known as MSA) have experienced growth over the last 50 years.
+Both Cass and Clay Counites have experienced growth over the last 50 years.
 However, on average, Cass County has experienced an annual growth rate that is two (2) times the growth rate for Clay County.

 Figure 2.
-County Population, 1970 to 2023
+MSA Population, 1970 to 2023